GoogleChrome/web.dev/src/site/content/en/media/bitrate/index.md

   Bitrate is the maximum number of bits used to encode one second of a stream.
   The more bits used to encode a second of stream, the higher the fidelity.
 date: 2017-06-30
-updated: 2020-08-20
+updated: 2020-08-27
+tags:
+  - media
+  - video
 ---

-In the [previous section](../containers-and-codecs), I showed you how to change a media file's container and codec.
-In this section, I show how to change bitrate before moving on to [resolution](../resolution) and, finally, [embedding in a page](../add-media).
+In the [previous section](/containers-and-codecs), I showed you how to change a media file's container and codec.
+In this section, I show how to change bitrate before explaining [resolution](/resolution) and, finally, [how to embed your file in a page](/add-media).

 Bitrate and resolution correlate to the amount of data in a media file.
 It probably goes without saying, but I'm going to say it anyway.
 You can always